ubccr/akrr/docker/ior/README.md

 # then all the libraries you need should be there...
 ```

-To run ior or mdtest, use the flags --run-ior or --run-mdtest respectively, specify the number of processes with -proc (used with mpiexec)
+To run ior or mdtest, use the flags --run-ior or --run-mdtest respectively, specify the number of processes with -ppn (used with mpiexec)

+Note: running ior through Docker, since you're working on one node

+For running ior/mdtest with singularity, since we want to try and run it on 2 nodes, use the Dockerfile_singularity.
+This is because it runs just the ior/mdtest, so you can do mpirun [singularity image] in the akrr script.

+## Setup of this Directory
+- Dockerfile - to use for normal ior docker with mpirun inside
+- execs - location of the akrr help scripts and the ior/mdtest binaries
+	- bin - akrr help scripts
+	- ioe-3.2.0 - location of ior/mdtest binaries
+- lib - contains all the libraries needed by ior and mdtest (see above)
+- Dockerfile_singularity - use this docker to make the docker to use for running it through singularity
+- hdf5_pnetcdf_libs - location of hdf5 and pnetcdf from when we made the binary on ubhpc
+- original_notes.md - notes I had on getting ior and mdtest working
+- scripts - the run scripts used in the different docker files